Finbar Cafferkey: Ukraine

 Precisely when Cafferkey went to Ukraine is not publicly known, as he never publicised the fact nor told anyone outside his family.
 The Irish Times has stated that Cafferkey had been in Ukraine for roughly a year before his death, and that he had been working mainly with anarchist-aligned aid groups.
 Solidarity Collectives, a Ukrainian left-wing anti-authoritarian network, reported that he was delivering humanitarian aid and cars for frontline zones from Poland to Ukraine.

 Cafferkey's presence in Ukraine only became public knowledge following his death, when it was confirmed he had been killed fighting near Bakhmut, Donetsk Oblast.
 Some reports have indicated that Cafferkey died fighting alongside Russian anarchist Dmitry Petrov (a founder of the Combat Organization of Anarcho-Communists) and US citizen Andrew "Harris" Cooper (a former US Marine and left-wing organiser), in a battle for a vital supply road near Bakhmut.

+They were killed while fighting as part of the Bratstvo Battalion which is affiliated with the far-right political party Bratstvo.
+An associate who survived the battle told The Irish Times that this was a pragmatic arrangement for training purposes and not due to sympathy with the unit's political views.

 Tributes

 Following his death, many tributes were made across the political spectrum to Cafferkey.
 Amongst those tributes were some from Tánaiste and Minister for both Foreign Affairs and Defence Micheál Martin, who stated "My deepest sympathies to the Cafferky family on the sad passing of Finbar.
 He obviously was a young man of clear principles.
 Our thoughts and our prayers are with the family today".

+In 2024 he was the subject of the documentary "Caillte san Úcráin", an episode of the TG4 documentary series Iniúchadh.